 GOLS – Global Organic Latex Standard: A non-profit organization that certifies all aspects of the latex, including its harvesting, transport, transformation, and manufacturing.

-GOTS – Global Organic Textile Standard: This is an internationally recognized certification for organic textile products, including the first criteria that ensures that no toxic dyes are used.
+GOTS – Global Organic Textile Standard: This is an internationally recognized certification for organic textile products, including the first criteria that ensure that no toxic dyes are used.

 You can verify if a company is certified by visiting the website of the organization responsible for issuing certificates.
 For example, you can visit the relevant association’s website to check if an eco-label is real.
 The websites usually have a database where you can look up a product and its certification.